STMARobotics/ftc-atomic-decode/README.md

   - TODO: make someone else do it

-# LIAM LOCK IN BRO WE GOT 4 DAYS
+# LIAM LOCK IN BRO WE DONT GOT TIME